RomanKNavarro/RomanRenders/README.md

 - 👋 Hi, I’m @RomanRenders
 - 👀 I’m interested in ...javascript and front end development.
 - 🌱 I’m currently learning ...algorithms and time complexity
-- 💞️ I’m looking to collaborate on ...any small projects lol
+- 💞️ I’m looking to collaborate on ...small projects
 - 📫 How to reach me ... email: ronnoverro@gmail.com

 <!---